Will IV Ketamine Help My Depression?

 Can I Eat or Drink Before My Appointment?

-You cannot eat for 4 hours before your appointment, but you may have clear liquids.
+You cannot eat for 4 hours before your appointment, but you may drink freely up until your appointment.
 It’s important not to arrive dehydrated.

 Do I Need to Bring Someone With Me?